 The purpose of the Zone 4 Water Supply Augmentation Project is to supplement supply in the southeast part of the city to improve fire fighting capacity and system reliability.
-Two potential well sites are being evaluated, and test wells have been drilled near Tradewinds Parkway and Dairy Drive.
+Two potential well sites were evaluated, and a site on Tradewinds Parkway was selected.
 A permanent production well is expected to be completed by 2014.